-In Minnesota’s far north mining region, the Mesabi Trail Towns hosts several gems of the state’s historical gems and a family fun destination to explore by bike or on foot.
-In this pristine area of the state, you will find over 28 small mining communities along with a well-known paved trail system.
-The Mesabi Trail serves as an easy way to travel from town to town by bike.
+In Minnesota’s north mining region, the towns along the Mesabi Trail host several of the state’s historical gems and a family fun destination to explore by bike or on foot.
+In this pristine area of the state, you will find over 28 small mining communities along this well-known paved trail system.
+With the trail here, it is easy to travel from town to town by bike.
 From Grand Rapids on the western end to Ely, 150 miles to the east, there are a lot of fun sights to see as you ride.
-For the mountain biker’s this area has left many deposits to perfect your skills.
-The area even boasts some of Minnesota’s best scenic road touring routes, with loop options tied back to the Mesabi Trail.
+For the mountain biker, this area has left many rugged deposits to perfect your skills.
+The area also boasts some of Minnesota’s best scenic road touring routes, with low-traffic roadway loop options returning to the Mesabi Trail.

 Mesabi bike trail near Hibbing.

 More About the Bike-Friendly Mesabi Trail Towns

-The area is vast, and the Mesabi Trail Towns string through the Iron Range, covering many mining towns you can start and stop at.
+A vast area, the Mesabi Trail Towns string through the Iron Range, covering many mining towns you can start and stop at.
 They include Grand Rapids to the west; and further east, Hibbing, Chisholm, Mt.
-Iron, Virginia, Eveleth, Gilbert, Biwabik, Aurora, Hoyt Lakes, Embarrass, and now to Ely.
-Along the way, there is no shortage of walking tours.
+Iron, Virginia, Eveleth, Gilbert, Biwabik, Aurora, Hoyt Lakes, Embarrass, and now Ely.
+Along the way, if you prefer, there is no shortage of walking tours.

-While here you can visit Bob Dylan’s childhood home, the Hull Rust Mine overlook, and Greyhound Museum.
+Further east, in Hibbing, you can visit Bob Dylan’s childhood home; the Hull Rust Mine overlook, and Greyhound Museum.
 Mountain bike Redhead Mountain next to the Minnesota Discovery Center.
 And further east, look into the history of the Range’s “Queen City” at the Virginia Heritage Museum.
-Take a walk around the US Hockey Hall of Fame in Eveleth.
-To enjoy the scenic thrills of mountain biking, there is Giant Ridge, near Biwabik.
+Or take a walk around the US Hockey Hall of Fame in Eveleth.
+To enjoy the scenic thrills of downhill mountain biking, there is Giant Ridge near Biwabik.
 There are also plenty of lakes to drop a line, swim, or enhance your tan.

-The area may cover many miles, but it’s all very accessible – especially if you’re using your bike.
+The Iron Range Area covers many miles, but it’s all accessible – especially if you use your bike.
 The Mesabi Trail makes for a convenient connecting point for all the communities.
 So it’s easy to travel around pedaling on two wheels to all the unique stores, eateries, and attractions.

 Mesabi bike trail near Virginia.